rhidium/json-editor/README.md

 # json-editor

-This is a web-based JSON file editor for our Discord bots, but it can be used with any JSON schema.
-It is only meant to be used locally and is merely intended as a convenient solution for our users and clients that aren't familiar with JSON.
+This is a simple, web-based JSON editor for our Discord bots, but it can be used with any JSON schema.
+It is only meant to be used locally and is merely intended as a convenient solution for our users that aren't familiar with JSON.

+When a JSON is saved locally, a backup will be created of the original file (if is exists) before it is created.

 ## Using the editor